deepshikhadk1234/Public-API-Documentation/Invoice Action/invoice_action.md

 # Invoice Action

-The following API will create demand for the requesting office.
-Only registered clients have the access to create customers and demand.
+The following API will allow the buyer to update, add grn, payment to the existing invoice.
+This also helps in the creation of an invoice if it is not already created.
 ### Important fields:
 To create a demand for an existing office the following fields information are important.
 - `invoice_number`